Child Custody & Visitation

 The law office of Beth M. Terry, P.A., delivers aggressive legal services in this regard.
-Serving in Jacksonville and throughout the region, we advocate on our clients' behalf to ensure that your parent-child relationship remains, even though the marriage or relationship is over.
+Serving in Jacksonville and throughout the northeast Florida region, Beth M. Terry advocates to ensure that your parent-child relationship remains, even though the marriage or relationship is over.
 Whether you are a mother or father seeking assistance, we can help you obtain fair resolutions for you and your children.

-Although agreeing with your spouse on these issues may be difficult, it is in your children's short- and long-term interests to try.
-Courts look favorably on divorced parents who collaborate on their children's upbringing.
+Although agreeing with the other parent on these issues may be difficult, it is in your children’s short- and long-term interests to do so.
+Courts look favorably on parents who collaborate on their children’s upbringing.

-Our firm strives for favorable outcomes with regard to these considerations.
-We are also skilled in making modifications to existing parenting plans when changes have occurred causing the prior parenting plan to be unworkable.
+Beth M. Terry strives for favorable outcomes with regard to these considerations.
+She is also skilled in seeking modifications to existing parenting plans when changes have occurred causing the prior parenting plan to be unworkable.

 Contact Beth M. Terry today for how she can provide you with assertive, committed representation for your child custody and visitation matters.